Japanese Australians: Demography

-The 2011 census recorded 35,378 Japanese-born residents in Australia, with 50,761 people reporting Japanese ancestry (including those who claimed other ancestries).
-Of this number 29,211 reporting speaking Japanese at home.
-New South Wales had the largest population of Japanese born (12,108), followed by Queensland (10,317), Victoria (6,820) and Western Australia (3,564).
+The 2021 census recorded 45,267 Japanese-born residents in Australia, with 78,054 people reporting Japanese ancestry (including those who claimed other ancestries).
+Of this number 58,755 reporting speaking Japanese at home.
+New South Wales had the largest population of Japanese born (14,894), followed by Queensland (13,236), Victoria (9,251) and Western Australia (4,716).

-Only 4,643 Japanese-born residents have since acquired Australian citizenship.
-In 2011, women represented 68% (24,146) of the Japanese-born in Australia.
+Only 9,734 Japanese-born residents have since acquired Australian citizenship representing 21.5% of the community.
+In 2021, women represented 70% (31,723) of the Japanese-born in Australia.

-Over half of all Japanese-born residents profess no religious affiliation (52.6%), with Buddhism (26.3%) and Catholicism (4.1%) the most commonly identified religions.
+Over half of all Japanese-born residents profess no religious affiliation (66.8%), with Buddhism (17.8%) and Christianity (3.1%) the most commonly identified religions.

+In Northern Australia (Broome, Darwin, Cairns, Townsville, Mackay, Torres Strait) many Indigenous and non-Indigenous families claim descent from Japanese pearl luggers and sugar-cane cutters who settled in these areas before 1901.

 Education

 Japanese international day schools in Australia include the Sydney Japanese International School (SJIS), the Japanese School of Melbourne (JSM), and the Japanese School in Perth (JSP).
 There are also weekend supplementary programmes in Brisbane, Cairns, Canberra, Melbourne, Perth approved by the Japanese Ministry of Education.